 Transforming Trauma: Healing Through Connecting with Animals

-An interview with the editors of a new and extremely important book.
+An interview with the editors of a new and important book.

 "Have you ever looked deep into the eyes of an animal and felt entirely known?
 Often, the connections we share with non-human animals represent our safest and most reliable relationships, offering unique and profound opportunities for healing in periods of hardship."

 I previously wrote about two chapters in this landmark book because of my interest in how nonhumans fare in our relationships with them, and I keep going back to Transforming Trauma for more details about all aspects of our relationships with other animals.
-(See "Are Therapy Dogs Always Stressed: The well-being of dogs and other therapy animals demands careful study" and "The Healing Power of Geese and Other Animals.")
-Below is an interview with editors Mr. Tedeschi and Ms. Jenkins.
+Below is an interview with Tedeschi and Jenkins.

 Why did you compile the essays for Transforming Trauma?